Impurity Self-Trapping in Lattice Bose systems

 \textbf{Introduction--} A single mobile impurity embedded in a quantum many-body medium provides a minimal yet stringent probe of correlations, coherence, and transport.
-In weakly interacting Bose gases, the impurity forms a well-defined Bose polaron: a coherent quasiparticle with finite residue, a renormalized effective mass, and an extended dressing cloud built from gapless density fluctuations\cite{Grusdt_2025, ScazzaZaccanti2022, ArdilaGiorgini2015, ArdilaGiorgini2015, ArdilaGiorgini2016,Ardila2019, Ardila2020, PhysRevLett.120.050405,PhysRevA.109.013325, PhysRevA.98.063631}.
-A central question is how this quasiparticle picture ultimately breaks down as correlations grow.
-In particular, can an impurity lose mobility and localize \emph{purely through interactions} even in an otherwise uniform, translation-invariant superfluid, and how does this fate change when the bath itself becomes incompressible?
+In weakly interacting Bose gases, the impurity forms a well-defined Bose polaron: a coherent quasiparticle with finite residue, a renormalized effective mass, and an extended dressing cloud built from gapless density fluctuations\cite{Grusdt_2025, ScazzaZaccanti2022, ArdilaGiorgini2015, ArdilaGiorgini2016, Ardila2019, Ardila2020, PhysRevLett.120.050405, PhysRevA.109.013325, PhysRevA.98.063631, 9ch1-dnvc}.
+A central question is how this quasiparticle picture breaks down as correlations grow.
+In particular, can an impurity lose mobility and self-trap \emph{purely through interactions} even in an otherwise uniform, translation-invariant superfluid, and how does this fate change once the bath itself becomes incompressible?

-The two-dimensional Bose--Hubbard model at \emph{unit filling} ($\langle n_{\mathrm b}\rangle=1$) offers an ideal setting to address these questions~\cite{JakschPRL1998,PhysRevB.40.546,PhysRevB.75.134302,CapogrossoSansonePRA2008}.
+The two-dimensional Bose--Hubbard model at \emph{unit filling} ($\langle n_{\mathrm b}\rangle=1$) provides an ideal setting to address these questions~\cite{JakschPRL1998, PhysRevB.40.546, PhysRevB.75.134302, CapogrossoSansonePRA2008}.
 By tuning the intra-bath interaction $U_{\mathrm b}/t$, the bath evolves from a compressible superfluid (SF) to an incompressible Mott insulator (MI).
-Adding a single impurity with local impurity--bath coupling $U_{\mathrm{ib}}$ (repulsive or attractive) poses a sharply defined fate problem: \emph{what are the distinct regimes of impurity motion and localization across the full $(U_{\mathrm b}/t,U_{\mathrm{ib}}/t)$ parameter space, and what microscopic mechanisms separate them?}
+Adding a single impurity with a local impurity--bath coupling $U_{\mathrm{ib}}$ (repulsive or attractive) poses a sharply defined fate problem: \emph{what are the distinct regimes of impurity motion and self-trapping across the full $(U_{\mathrm b}/t,U_{\mathrm{ib}}/t)$ parameter space, and what microscopic mechanisms separate them?}